 Just as a doctor might discuss in advance with the patient the potential plusses and minuses of a particular procedure, let’s examine both the selling points and potential disadvantages that medical credit cards feature.
 Then we’ll write out our prescription.

-Selling points: How medical credit cards differ from regular credit cards
+How medical credit cards differ from regular credit cards

 If you walked into the doctor’s office in excruciating pain and were told by the admitting staff that you could be seen immediately if you simply signed up for a medical credit card on the spot, no doubt you’d be very interested.
 At the same time, you might want to know why you shouldn’t simply reach for a credit card already in your wallet.
 Here’s the pitch you might hear:

-Although both a regular credit card and medical card might offer low- or zero-interest promotional offers, some medical credit cards offer promotional periods that extend as long as five years.
+Although both a regular credit card and medical card might offer low or zero interest promotional offers, some medical credit cards offer promotional periods that extend as long as five years.
 Find a regular credit card that does that!
 Usually with a zero-interest program, you don’t pay any interest as long as you pay back your loan during the promotional period.

 Unlike most regular credit cards, you don’t have to pay any account-opening or yearly fees to keep the account open.

-The gotchas: teaser and promotional rates
+Teaser and promotional rates

 If you have a missing tooth wreaking havoc with your smile or envision yourself on the cover of Vogue after your weight-loss surgery, you likely won’t parse all the fine print that accompanies every medical credit card contract.
 Just like when you sign up for a credit card, you should pore over the agreement and do so several times because the language and legalese can be complex and extremely confusing.